Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Discussion

-One important constraint on the practical application is that the deformation field data must be sufficiently accurate to determine the principal directions of the elastic strain.
-In cases where the elastic strain is typically small, such as the deformation of metals, this may pose a significant challenge.
-To quantify the effect of an error in the observed deformation $\bF$, which we denote $\bF'$, one must (i) understand the error introduced in $\bq$ and (ii) understand how the error in $\bq$ translates to error in the stress.
-The latter is more complicated as it involves non-local effects throughout the domain, and will likely be investigated in future work.
-The constraints imposed by the former can be understood in a simple way by considering the elastic and plastic limits of the equation.
-First, we consider the elastic limit where $\{\bq^{(i)}\}$ are computed directly from $\bB^e+\bB^{e\prime}$, where $\bB^{e\prime}$ is the error.
-Assuming $\bB^{e\prime}<<\bB^e$, we have that the error in $\{\bq^{(i)}\}$ will scale with $|\bB_0^{e\prime}|$ due to the theory of matrix perturbations (the subscript $0$ refers to the deviatoric component of the $\bB^e$).
+When considering the effect of experimental error $\bF'$ in the observed deformation gradient $\bF$, one must consider (i) the error introduced in $\{\bq^{(i)}\}$ and (ii) how the error in $\{\bq^{(i)}\}$ translates to error in the stress.
+The latter involves non-local effects throughout the domain, and while this is quantified for one example in \cite{Cameron2021}, rigorous theoretical analysis is outside the scope of the present work.
+The relationship between the experimental error $\bF'$ and the error in $\{\bq^{(i)}\}$ is also complex, but can be partially understood by considering the elastic and pure plastic limiting cases of the system of equations.
+First, consider the elastic limit where $\{\bq^{(i)}\}$ are computed directly from $\bB^e+\bB^{e\prime}$, where $\bB^{e\prime}$ is the error.
+Assuming $\bB^{e\prime}<<\bB^e$, and given the theory of matrix perturbations, we have that the error in $\{\bq^{(i)}\}$ will scale with $|\bB_0^{e\prime}|$.
 The error will be small if $\bB_0^{e\prime}<<\bB_0^e$.
-Second, we consider a deformation step in the plastic limit, where the principal directions are computed directly from $\bD^p +\bD^{p\prime}$ where $\bD'$ is the error.
+Second, consider the plastic limit, where the eigenvectors are computed directly from $\bD^p +\bD^{p\prime}$ where $\bD^{p\prime}$ is the error.
 Again, assuming $\bD^{p\prime}<<\bD^p$, we have that the error in $\{\bq^{(i)}\}$ will scale with $|\bD_0^{p\prime}|$.
 The error will be small if $\bD_0^{\prime}<<\bD_0$.
-In the case with both elastic and plastic deformation, there will be non-linear interaction of these errors.
-For example, during elastic unloading, the error stress computed from the proceeding plastic deformation will translate to an error in the stress.
-Nevertheless, the errors in the elastic and plastic limits may prove useful guidelines until this non-linearity is more fully understood.
-To summarize we require that:
+In intermediate cases with both elastic and plastic deformation, there will be a non-linear interaction of these errors.
+For example, consider plastic deformation followed by elastic unloading, the error in the stress computed from the plastic deformation will translate to an error in the stress during elastic unloading because the stress at the beginning of the unloading stage will be erroneous.
+Nevertheless, the errors in the elastic and plastic limits may prove useful guidelines until this non-linearity is quantitatively understood.
+To summarize, we require that: